ARPA-SIMC/arkimet/doc/ds-simple.md

 - the span of reference times in each segment must fit inside the interval implied by the segment file name (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
-- the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]

 ### During --accurate check